-^{} Registry's translation.
+\ Registry's translation.

-- The parties do not dispute that the complainant had requested that the colleagues who had also filed a harassment grievance be heard as witnesses, which was refused.
-The ILO maintains that the investigator acted "within the margin of discretion" available to her to establish the methodology of the investigation and determine which of the proposed witnesses were relevant in order to examine the issue of harassment.
-It argues that each complainant provided material relevant to the others during the "entire grievance and investigation process".
-The investigator considered that their formal designation as witnesses for one another would have added nothing to the investigation.
-However, the minutes of the hearings with the other complainants, which are attached as annexes to the investigation report, show that they were interviewed only with regard to their own allegations and not those of the other complainants.
-Moreover, the content of the subsequent interviews of the complainant and the other complainants with the investigator was not recorded.
-It is therefore not possible for the Tribunal to verify their exact scope.
-The fact remains that in the conclusions of the investigation report of 28 October 2013 concerning the complainant, no specific mention is made of observations made by other complainants pertaining to him.
-Any administrative decision, even when the authority exercises discretionary power, must be based on valid grounds.
-In the present case, the refusal, without valid grounds, to hear witnesses with regard to the complainant's allegations constitutes a breach of due process.
-This plea is well founded. - 4.
-Furthermore, the complainant contends that the adversarial principle was violated because he did not have the opportunity to respond to witness statements that concerned him directly.
+4. Furthermore, the complainant contends that the adversarial principle was violated because she did not have the opportunity to respond to witness statements that concerned her directly.
 The investigator's position is somewhat contradictory, in that she considered that the content of the interviews that she held with the complainants and Ms E. should not be disclosed to the other parties, as such disclosure would delay the investigation because of the reactions that it would prompt, but that follow-up meetings would give the complainant the opportunity to respond to the statements of Ms E. and to the witness statements gathered.
-The ILO emphasizes that prior to the decision taken by the Director of HRD, a copy of the full investigation report was sent to the complainant on 5 February 2014, asking for his comments thereon, which he submitted on 7 March 2014.
+The ILO emphasizes that prior to the decision taken by the Director of HRD, a copy of the full investigation report was sent to the complainant on 5 February 2014, asking for her comments thereon, which she submitted on 7 March 2014.
 The ILO therefore considers that in any case the complainant was made aware, by the investigation report, of all elements of the interviews taken into consideration by the investigator in reaching her conclusions and had the opportunity to respond to them.

-^{} Registry's translation.
+\ Registry's translation.

-In his comments to HRD concerning the investigation report, the complainant made a number of observations concerning the investigation and noted that during the investigation he did not have the opportunity to read the arguments of Ms E. and to respond to them.
-The minutes of two meetings held by the investigator with Ms E. and the latter's detailed response to the complainant's allegations, in the form of a 22-page document, were attached as annexes.
-The complainant thus had the opportunity to submit his observations in respect of some of the allegations of Ms E., namely those that were attached as annexes to the investigation report.
+In her comments to HRD concerning the investigation report, the complainant made a number of observations concerning the investigation and expressed regret that during the investigation she did not have the opportunity to respond to the witness statements that concerned her directly, namely those of Ms B. - a former colleague - and the director of the department, or to the allegations of Ms E. The minutes of two meetings held by the investigator with Ms E. (Annex 6), the latter's detailed response to the complainant's allegations, in the form of a fourteen-page document (Annex 7), and summaries of the statements of Ms B. and the director of the department (Annex 8) were attached to the investigation report as annexes.
+The complainant thus had the opportunity to submit her observations in respect of some of the allegations of Ms E., namely those that were attached as annexes to the investigation report.